makerfactoryio/docs/docs/development-boards/esp32/temperature.md

 ## Sample project

-A sample project for the Arduino IDE is provided in **Temperature.ino** which could be downloaded [here](../../source/esp32/Temperature/Temperature.ino).
-In order to use the sample it's necessary to to install the OneWire library which is described in the section *Using the component*.
+A sample project for the Arduino IDE is provided in **Temperature.ino** [download here](../../source/esp32/Temperature/Temperature.ino).
+In order to use the sample it is necessary to install the OneWire library which is described in the section *Using the component*.